-Watsons and Mannings each run 200+ outlets across all 18 districts, with English-speaking pharmacists standard in Central, Causeway Bay, and Tsim Sha Tsui.
-There is no 24-hour pharmacy rota; A&E pharmacies at public hospitals are the after-hours route.
-Antibiotics are strictly prescription-only.
+Watsons and Mannings each run 200+ shops across the city, with English-speaking pharmacists standard in areas like Central, Causeway Bay, and Tsim Sha Tsui.
+There's no late-night pharmacy rota, though.
+After hours, your route is the A&E (the emergency department) at a public hospital.
+Antibiotics are prescription-only.

-Dial 999 for police, fire, or ambulance.
+Dial 999 for police, fire, or an ambulance.
 Operators handle English, Cantonese, and Mandarin.
-Urban response is typically 5–10 minutes; outlying islands rely on the Government Flying Service helicopter.
-Critical quirk: 999 ambulances route to the nearest public A&E. For private, self-transport.
+In the city, ambulances arrive in 5–10 minutes; the outlying islands rely on the Government Flying Service helicopter.
+One thing to know: a 999 ambulance always takes you to the nearest public A&E. If you want a private hospital, you'll need to get there yourself.

 Plans from €105/month.
-Set up online in minutes.
+Sign up online in minutes.

-Hong Kong only mandates private insurance for the Working Holiday Visa (medical, hospitalisation, repatriation, liability).
-TTPS, GEP, QMAS, Dependent and Student visas have no formal minimum.
+Hong Kong only requires private insurance for the Working Holiday Visa, covering medical care, hospital stays, repatriation, and liability.
+The talent, dependent, and student visas have no formal minimum.

 Get global medical coverage in under 5 minutes.